Public Welfare Foundation Announces New Grants

 Georgetown University – Washington, DC – ($280,000 – 2 years)

-Support for the Center for Juvenile Justice Reform at Georgetown University Public Policy Institute to convene the Juvenile Justice Leadership Network and Public Information Officer Learning Collaborative.
+Support for the Center for Youth Justice Reform at Georgetown University Public Policy Institute to convene the Youth Justice Leadership Network and Public Information Officer Learning Collaborative.

 Youth Radio – Oakland, CA – ($125,000 – 1 year)

 Support to launch a Youth Justice Desk to produce media stories on juvenile justice from the perspective of youth, including incarcerated youth.